wellingtonp1/LupaNH/README.md

 What things you need to install the software

-### Installing

-O app foi construído em java script com React-Native, por isso é necessário que sua estaçao de trabalho o tenha instalado
+1- O app foi construído em java script com React-Native, por isso é necessário que sua estaçao de trabalho o tenha instalado

-This application was built with java script and React-native, because of that you need prepare your workspace.
+1- This application was built with java script and React-native, because of that you need prepare your workspace.

 ## Deployment